kdjcollins/ScanMyTesla/README.md

 # ScanMyTesla

-This repository is mostly meant for bug and issue tracking only.
 Feel free to report any issues here, feature requests are also welcome!

-I would like to share my code here soon, in order to give back to the Tesla hacking & reverse engineering community.
+I would like to share my code here soon, in order to give something back to the Tesla hacking & reverse engineering community (where most/all of the canbus packet info originally came from)

 Google play: https://play.google.com/store/apps/details?id=com.emon.canbus.tesla